 Spectators will be able to watch many events, including the cycle road race, triathlon and marathon, without a ticket.

-But the ticket conditions as they currently stand prohibit ticket holders from posting photos and personal footage of the Olympics on sites such as Facebook, Twitter and YouTube.'Not silly'
+But the ticket conditions as they currently stand prohibit ticket holders from posting photos and personal footage of the Olympics on sites such as Facebook, Twitter and YouTube.

 Sir Keith said organisers wanted to make sure that media rights which have been paid for are protected.